Causal survival analysis under competing risks using longitudinal modified treatment policies: Defining LMTP effects under competing risks

-\begin{example}[Incremental propensity score interventions based on the risk ratio] \citet{kennedy2019nonparametric} proposed an intervention tailored to binary exposures in which the post-intervention exposure is a draw from a user-given distribution $\g_\delta(a_t\mid h_t)$, where this distribution is chosen such that the odds ratio comparing the likelihood of exposure under intervention versus the actual exposure is a user-given value $\delta$.
-As identifying the effect of this intervention does not require the positivity assumption, these incremental propensity score interventions are very useful in settings where violations of the positivity assumption preclude identification of static effects such as the average treatment effect.
+\begin{example}[Incremental propensity score interventions based on the odds and risk ratio] \citet{kennedy2019nonparametric} proposed an intervention tailored to binary treatments in which the post-intervention treatment is a draw from a user-given distribution $\g_t^\d(a_t\mid h_t)$, where this distribution is chosen such that the odds ratio comparing the likelihood of treatment under intervention versus the actual treatment is a user-given value $\delta$.
+Specifically, consider $\varepsilon_t\sim U(0,1)$, and define $\d(h_t, \varepsilon_t)=\one\{\varepsilon_t< \g_t^\d(1\mid h_t)\}$ where we define $\g_t^\d(1\mid h_t) = \delta \g_t(1\mid h_t)/\{\delta \g_t(1\mid h_t)+\g_t(0\mid h_t)\}$.
+Identifying the effect of this intervention does not require the positivity assumption.
+Thus, incremental propensity score interventions are very useful in settings where violations of the positivity assumption preclude identification of static effects such as the average treatment effect.

-Recently, \cite{wen2021intervention} proposed a similar intervention that instead uses the risk ratio to quantify the likelihood of exposure under the intervention.
-This intervention may be expressed as an LMTP as follows
+Recently, \cite{wen2021intervention} proposed a similar intervention that instead uses the risk ratio to quantify the likelihood of treatment under the intervention.
+Their intervention is defined in terms of a random draw from a distribution $\g_t^\d(a_t\mid h_t) = a_t\delta \g_t(1\mid h_t) + (1-a_t)(1-\delta \g_t(1\mid h_t))$ (compared to \cite{wen2021intervention} we have flipped the values 0 and 1 for ease of exposition).
+The following LMTP yields the same identifying functional as that of \cite{wen2021intervention}:

 where $\varepsilon_t$ is a random draw from the uniform distribution on $(0,1)$.
 As before, we make use of the definition $A_t^\d=\d(A_t(\bar A_{t-1}^\d), H_t(\bar A_{t-1}^\d))$.
-Note that the probability of exposure under the intervention is equal to $\g_\delta(1\mid h_t) = \delta \times \g(1\mid h_t)$; thus, the risk ratio of exposure under the intervention versus the natural exposure value is $\delta$.
-Importantly, a unit with zero probability of exposure conditional on their history also has zero probability of exposure under the intervention.
+Note that the probability of treatment under the intervention is equal to $\g_\delta(1\mid h_t) = \delta \times \g(1\mid h_t)$; thus, giving a risk-ratio interpretation to $\delta$.
+Importantly, a unit with zero probability of treatment conditional on their history also has zero probability of treatment under the intervention.
 This weakens the positivity assumptions required for identification and estimation, as we will discuss below. \end{example}

 \begin{example}[Dynamic treatment initiation strategies with grace period] Let $A_t$ denote a binary treatment variable.
 Consider an intervention of the form ``for a user-given grace period $m$, if a condition for treatment initiation is met at or before $t-m$ then start treatment at $t$; otherwise, do not intervene.''
 Letting $L'_t$ denote an indicator that the condition has been met, this intervention can be operationalized as an LMTP as follows: